code-423n4/2023-02-ethos-findings/data/Sathish9098-G.md

 (https://github.com/code-423n4/2023-02-ethos/blob/73687f32b934c9d697b97745356cdf8a1f264955/Ethos-Core/contracts/ActivePool.sol#L49-L54)

 ##

 ### [G-2]  Structs can be packed into fewer storage slots

 > Instances (1) :

+> Total Slots Saved - 3

-> Approximate gas saved : 20000 gas
+> Approximate gas saved : 60000 gas

 Each slot saved can avoid an extra Gsset (20000 gas) for the first setting of the struct.
 Subsequent reads as well as writes have smaller gas savings